ninoseki/ryo/README.md

 $ ryo
 Commands:
-  ryo all URL         # Run all discovery plugins against a given URL ryo dir URL         # Discover directories and files belong to a given URL ryo discover URL    # Run discovery plugin(s) against a given URL ryo dns URL         # Discover DNS records of a given URL
+  ryo all URL         # Run all discovery plugins against a given URL ryo cert URL        # Discover an SSL certificate belongs to a given URL ryo dir URL         # Discover directories and files belong to a given URL ryo discover URL    # Run discovery plugin(s) against a given URL ryo dns URL         # Discover DNS records of a given URL